stevecalderone/PPR1978_Typescript/README.md

 to
 Z = getCubicRoot(1, (b - 1), a - 3 * Math.pow(b, 2) - 2 * b, (-a * b + Math.pow(b, 2) + Math.pow(b, 3)), phase);

+4 - In findCubicRoots.js delete:
+Object.defineProperty(exports, "__esModule", { value: true });
+//import { errorSub } from "./errorCode";

-Within Google Sheets script this revised eosCode.js code can be then pasted into the code.gs tab or a new tab.
+Within Google Sheets script copy then paste this revised code (eosCode.js & findCubicRoots.js) into the code.gs tab or a new tab or tabs.

 The gsheetsCode.js was developed in Google sheets and does not require any revisions.
-Within Google Sheets script area gsheetsCode.js must be copied into code.gs or a new tab.
+Paste the gsheetsCode.js code into code.gs or a new tab.

-Save code.gs or the new tab and begin calculations.
+Save code.gs or the new tab(s) and begin calculations.

 References